atet/blender/README.md

 # Introduction to Blender

-These instructions will get you familiar with Blender by quickly creating a simulation of a three-dimensional model melting.
+These instructions will get you familiar with Blender by quickly creating a liquid simulation of a three-dimensional model.

 Excluding time to download and processing your animation, _**you will be able to complete this tutorial in ~10 minutes**_